OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 Your Account, including any information pertaining to it (e.g.: contact information, billing information, Account history and Subscriptions, etc.), is strictly personal.
 You may therefore not sell or charge others for the right to use your Account, or otherwise transfer your Account, nor may you sell, charge others for the right to use, or transfer any Subscriptions other than if and as expressly permitted by this Agreement (including any Subscription Terms or Rules of Use) or as otherwise specifically permitted by Valve.

+D. Payment Processing

+Payment processing related to Content and Services and/or physical goods purchased on Steam is performed by either Valve Corporation directly or by Valve’s fully owned subsidiary Valve GmbH on behalf of Valve Corporation depending on the type of payment method used.
+If your card was issued outside the United States, your payment may be processed via a European acquirer by Valve GmbH on behalf of Valve Corporation.
+For any other type of purchases, payment will be collected by Valve Corporation directly.
+In any case, delivery of Content and Services as well as physical goods is performed by Valve Corporation.

 2\.
 LICENSES ⏶

 A. General Content and Services License